 For years, saturated fats have been criticized as the cause of a long list of human health problems.
-Main stream medical personnel, the American government and the media constantly remind us that eating saturated animal fat will clog our arteries, raise our cholesterol levels, and increase our risk of atherosclerosis and a death from heart disease.
+Mainstream medical personnel, the American government, and the media constantly remind us that eating saturated animal fat will clog our arteries, raise our cholesterol levels, and increase our risk of atherosclerosis and death from heart disease.

-However, nothing could be further from the truth, and there are many studies which show these fats are essential for good health.
-For instance, this paper, published in the Journal of American Medical Association, was based on data from the famous Framingham study, and reports that fat in the diet protects against stroke.
+However, nothing could be further from the truth, and there are many studies that show these fats are essential for good health.
+For instance, this paper, published in the Journal of American Medical Association, was based on data from the famous Framingham study and reports that fat in the diet protects against stroke.

 “Perhaps the most compelling research was published in a 2004 issue of the American Journal of Clinical Nutrition by researchers from the Harvard School of Public Health.
 Their study showed that, in postmenopausal women with heart disease, a higher saturated fat intake was associated with less narrowing of the coronary artery and a reduced progression of disease.
 Even with similar levels of LDL cholesterol, women with lower saturated fat intake had much higher rates of disease progression.
 Higher saturated fat intake was also associated with higher HDL (the “good” cholesterol) and lower triglycerides.”

 Here’s a great talk about the benefits of saturated fats from cardiologist Donald Miller.
 It’s about an hour-long, but extremely informative.

 In actuality, many studies are showing that carbohydrate consumption is the true villain when it comes to health, because of its effect on insulin within the body.